 It comes as no surprise that in-home network radio frequency (RF) performance has a vital role to play in delivering services that meet consumers’ increasing demands for performance quality while also enabling operators to maintain control of costs.
 In this blog, we're exploring the three key factors that contribute to the effectiveness of in-home network performance - the quantity of products used, the quality of components, and the efficiency of the installation process.

 1) The Quantity of Products

-As the number of revenue generating units (RGUs) ramps up within the home, it also brings with it a demand for additional components such as connectors, passive splitters, drop amplifiers or coaxial cables, as well as modems and set-top devices.
+As the number of revenue-generating units (RGUs) ramps up within the home, it also demands additional components such as connectors, passive splitters, drop amplifiers or coaxial cables, modems and set-top devices.

 RGUs typically require passives in order to reduce signal carrier strength and minimize noise infiltration.
 At the same time, it’s also important to consider the cumulative effect that additional devices or components can have in terms of increased noise issues and a greater funneling effect in the return path.

 The failure of individual components within the home network can also lead to a higher frequency of service calls - a systemic problem that can often be difficult to track for any single component and which has a direct impact on the total cost of ownership (TCO).

 2) The Quality of Components

 The quality of the components used to connect multiple home devices is another key contributor to efficient performance, especially so when it comes to electrical integrity and component reliability.